On the spectrum of limit models

-In \cite{bovan}, Boney and VanDieren answer part of this question - they show that assuming $\K$ is $\lambda$-stable (but possibly not $\lambda$-superstable), and that non-splitting satisfies universal continuity, symmetry, and local character above some $\kappa$, all the limit models of regular length at least $\kappa$ are isomorphic.
+In \cite{bovan}, Boney and VanDieren answer part of this question - they show that assuming $\K$ is stable in $\lambda$ (but possibly not $\lambda$-superstable), and that non-splitting satisfies universal continuity, symmetry, and local character above some $\kappa$, all the limit models of regular length at least $\kappa$ are isomorphic.
 So, `long limit models are isomorphic' in this setting.

 On the other hand, little has been said about the behavior of `short' limit models.
-In \cite[6.1]{grvavi}, Grossberg, VanDieren and Villaveces noted that in the strictly $\lambda$-stable first order setting, the $(\lambda, \aleph_0)$-limit model is not isomorphic to the $(\lambda, \mu)$-limit model for any regular cardinal $\mu \geq \kappa(T)$.
-In fact, in Appendix \ref{appendix}, we generalise their argument to show that `all short limits are non-isomorphic' in this setting.
-Unfortunately, this first order argument does not appear to immediately generalise to AECs.
+In \cite[6.1]{grvavi}, Grossberg, VanDieren and Villaveces noted that in the first order setting, when strictly stable in $\lambda$, the $(\lambda, \aleph_0)$-limit model is not isomorphic to the $(\lambda, \mu)$-limit model for any regular cardinal $\mu \geq \kappa(T)$.

 In this paper, we find generalisations for both sides of this picture: criteria on an independence relation on long limit models that implies uniqueness of long limit models (Theorem \ref{largelimitsareisothm*}), and criteria on an AEC that ensure the short limits are all distinct (Theorem \ref{non-iso}).
 Both of these theorems are local in that they only use information about the models of cardinality $\lambda$.